Thursday, 10 July 2025

 My main tip to others on code-reuse is generally: Read, Consider, Try, ... and in case of doubt: DIY.

-The most (re)used scripts and code will probably be the "built you own" version.
+The most (re)used scripts and code will probably be the "built by you" version.

 Enjoy !